PEGCETACOPLAN INJ,SOLN

 Contraindications

-- Women of childbearing potential: Use effective contraception during treatment and for 40 days after the last dose.
-Assess risks and benefits for women planning pregnancy.
+- • Women of childbearing potential: Use effective contraception during treatment and for 40 days after the last dose

 - Active infection with Neisseria meningitidis, Neisseria gonorrhoeae, Haemophilus influenzae, or Streptococcus pneumoniae

-- Prescribed by a REMS registered VA or VA Community Care hematologist, oncologist, immunologist or genetic specialist
+- Must be prescribed by a REMS registered VA or VA Community Care hematologist, oncologist, immunologist or genetic specialist

 - Laboratory-confirmed diagnosis of Paroxysmal Nocturnal Hemoglobinuria (PNH), as evidenced by detectable GPI-deficient hematopoietic clones (Type III PNH red blood cells (RBC)) via Flow Cytometry